 While I definitely worked hard in college, my GPA was not the result of spending 50 hours a week in the library.
 Instead, it was the result of a very strategic approach to learning and development that produced the best results in the least amount of time.

 After college, I adjusted my studying process to expand my knowledge quickly on a variety of topics.
-Here is my 4-step process that you can use to become an expert on virtually anything in record time:
+In this article, you’ll learn my 4-step process that you can use to become an expert on virtually anything in record time.